SrViZ0/lalalandSourceCode/README.md

-Project for portfolio purposes only
+Project for portfolio purposes only.
+LaLaLand is a 3rd Person Sandbox Shooter, this is a prototype version of the build.